openslide/openslide-python/doc/index.rst

 Wrapping a Pillow Image
 =======================

+.. class:: AbstractSlide

+   The abstract base class of :class:`OpenSlide` and :class:`ImageSlide`.

 .. class:: ImageSlide(file: str | bytes | ~os.PathLike[typing.Any] | ~PIL.Image.Image)

    A wrapper around an :class:`Image <PIL.Image.Image>` object that